leankoala-gmbh/KoalityShopwarePlugin/readme.md

 - **Maximum number of open carts** - fails if there are to many open carts.
 This often happens if the payment fails, and the customers can't finish the buying process.

+- **Minimum number of active products** - this check fails if there a not enough active products in the should.
+This will help find import errors.

 ## Todo

 At the moment this plugin is only a proof of concept.
 We would be happy if Shopware 6 experts will refactor it to be the best monitoring plugin for the favourite e-commerce solution.